 Gym Shirt Musts

 When it comes to fashion, be it in your daily life or during your gym routine, know your limits.
 Wear clothes that are chic, durable, and flattering.
-Yes, it is possible to have it all.
+Yes, it is possible for women’s workout shirts to have it all.
 If you already own a collection of sports bras and you simply want to update your tops, I recommend this loose and flowy, Adidas by Stella McCartney Cover Up Tank.
 This shirt boasts a pretty A-line silhouette and a delicate allover burnout pattern for added style.
 It comes in three fantastic colors and is super lite and airy which will help keep you cool at the gym.
 It is also versatile enough to to wear before and after your gym visit.

 For all you fashionistas out there who want to stand out at the gym, here is my fashion conscious find.
 This slim-fitting asymmetrical creation by the Gap is stylish enough to wear outside of the gym, as well.
 Ultimately, if you wear clothes that make you feel good your workout will reflect it.